Machinepower

 The capacity to wire AI into the state while maintaining legitimacy and public consent.

-The Index applies a "bottleneck penalty" where a weak axis pulls the composite score down disproportionately, reflecting real-world constraints on deployment.
+AI capability behaves like a production system: the slowest stage limits total output.
+The Index applies a bottleneck penalty — a weak axis pulls the composite score down disproportionately, reflecting real-world constraints on deployment.

 "You can't regulate your way out of a blackout."

 Not every nation needs — or can afford — full AI sovereignty.
-These are choices, not rankings.
-Each tier explains the specific trade-offs a nation has accepted.
+Each tier describes the specific trade-offs a nation has accepted.

 Total Sovereignty